 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Deutsche Lufthansa reported total carbon emissions of approximately 26,822,114,000 kg CO2e from Scope 1, 90,673,000 kg CO2e from Scope 2, and 10,062,778,000 kg CO2e from Scope 3.
-This reflects the company's ongoing commitment to reducing its greenhouse gas emissions.
-Lufthansa has set a target to reduce its well-to-wake greenhouse gas emissions related to jet fuel from owned operations by 30.6% per revenue tonne kilometre (RTK) by 2030, using 2019 as the base year.
+In 2023, Deutsche Lufthansa reported total carbon emissions of approximately 26,822,114,000 kg CO2e, with emissions distributed across various scopes: 26,822,114,000 kg CO2e for Scope 1, 90,673,000 kg CO2e for Scope 2, and 10,062,778,000 kg CO2e for Scope 3.
+This reflects the company's ongoing commitment to addressing its carbon footprint.
+Lufthansa has set ambitious targets to reduce its greenhouse gas emissions.
+The company aims to achieve a 30.6% reduction in well-to-wake GHG emissions related to jet fuel from owned operations per revenue tonne kilometre (RTK) by 2030, using 2019 as the baseline year.
 This target encompasses emissions from all scopes, including land-related emissions and removals from bioenergy feedstocks, although it does not account for non-CO2e effects that may contribute to aviation-induced warming.
-Lufthansa's emissions reduction strategy aligns with the Science Based Targets initiative (SBTi) and is classified as consistent with efforts to limit global warming to well below 2°C. The airline is committed to publicly reporting on its progress and collaboration with stakeholders to mitigate the non-CO2e impacts of aviation annually throughout the target timeframe.
+Lufthansa's commitment to sustainability is further underscored by its alignment with the Science Based Targets initiative (SBTi), which classifies its targets as consistent with the reductions necessary to limit global warming to well below 2°C. The airline is also dedicated to reporting annually on its collaboration with stakeholders to explore opportunities for mitigating non-CO2e impacts.
+Overall, Deutsche Lufthansa is actively working towards significant emissions reductions while enhancing transparency in its climate commitments, reflecting a proactive approach to sustainability in the aviation sector.

 Access structured emissions data, company-specific emission factors, and source documents